434 related texts · 4 related myths · Page 2 of 10

 A one-year-old baby survived a massacre that wiped out the entire royal family of Judah.
 Athaliah, daughter of the infamous Ahab, heard that her brother Joram, her son Ahaziah, and...

-It’s a question that’s haunted humanity for, well, forever.
-And in the Jewish mystical tradition, particularly in the teachings of the Kabbalah, we find some fascinating and intric...
+In the Jewish mystical tradition, particularly in the teachings of the Kabbalah, we find some fascinating and intricate answers. a particularly intriguing idea from the Sha’ar HaGi...

-Kabbalah, with its intricate symbolic language, offers a fascinating way to understand such barriers – and how we might overcome them.
-Today, we're diving into a concept from the S...
+Kabbalah, with its intricate symbolic language, offers a fascinating way to understand such barriers – and how we might overcome them. a concept from the Sulam Commentary that deal...

 It's not a simple drop, but a carefully orchestrated process, according to the Kabbalah.
 It’s a dance of veils and transmissions, and it hinges on some pretty fascinating concepts,...

-The Kalach Pitchei Chokhmah, a Kabbalistic text whose title translates to "Hallways of Wisdom," wrestles with just that feeling when it delves into the concept of purification.
-It ...
+The Kalach Pitchei Chokhmah, a Kabbalistic text whose title translates to "Hallways of Wisdom," wrestles with just that feeling when it explores the concept of purification.
+It ask...

 Jewish mysticism often uses imagery like that to describe our connection to the divine.
-Take, for example, this passage from Tikkun (spiritual repair)ei Zohar 54, a section of the ...
+This passage from Tikkunei (spiritual repair) Zohar 54, a section of the Tikkunei Zohar, whi...

-We all know the story in broad strokes: the expulsion from Eden, the toil, the hardship.
+The familiar story is this: in broad strokes: the expulsion from Eden, the toil, the hardship.
 But what about the details?
-Pirkei DeRabbi Eliezer, a fascinating early medieval Jewish tex...
+Pirkei DeRabbi Eliezer, a fascinating early medieval Jewi...

 The ancient rabbis certainly did.
 And in the Sifrei Bamidbar, a mishnah (the earliest code of rabbinic law) of legal commentary on the Book of Numbers, they explore this very idea,...